TesheMaximillan/Math-Magician/README.md

 ## Requirements

 * Existing calculate.js and operate.js are added into a logic/ directory.
-* Event handlers are implemented
+* Event handlers are implemented.
 * I Used the math logic from calculate.js and operate.js.
+* Refactor a class based component to a functional component.

 ## Technologies